-In order to satisfy the above needs, CONEXX-EU offers a process to boost decentralized cooperation.
+In order to meet the above-mentioned needs, CONEXX-EU offers a process of revitalising decentralised cooperation.

 In practice, this process has the following phases:

-- Territorial strategic analysis and Institutional strategic plan.
-The institution’s weaknesses and strengths are made visible, territorial threats and opportunities are identified, political priorities are established, and actions are ordered in a Strategic Plan and an Operational Plan.
+1. Strategic territorial analysis and institutional strategic plan.
+The weaknesses and strengths of the institution are brought to light, territorial opportunities and threats are identified, political priorities are established and actions are ordered in a Strategic Plan and an Operational Plan.

-- Training in international cooperation projects with external financing.
-We train public technicians in international financing processes to ensure that the institution and its projects are bankable,
+2. Training in externally funded international cooperation projects.
+We train public technicians in international financing processes to make the institution and its projects fundable.

-- Agenda of meetings with international strategic partners.
-We identify international good practices linked to priorities and reach strategic alliances with different actors that reinforce the institution’s projects.
+3. Agenda of meetings with international strategic partners.
+We identify good international practices linked to their priorities and reach strategic alliances with different actors that reinforce the institution’s projects.

-- Systematization of project management units.
-We establish the pertinent actions to professionalize the unit responsible for managing international cooperation projects.
+4. Systematization of the project management units.
+We establish the relevant actions to professionalise the unit responsible for managing international cooperation projects.

-- Presentation, execution and monitoring of multi-stakeholder decentralized cooperation projects.
-We accompany international funders in the process of presenting your institution’s projects.
+5. Presentation, execution and monitoring of decentralised multi-actor cooperation projects.
+We accompany the process of presenting the projects of the institution to international financiers.

-In 2019, a collaboration agreement was started with different municipalities in Mexico, such as the Municipality of Zautla, creating action plans to internationalize the municipalities and participate in international cooperation projects.
+In 2019 a collaboration agreement was initiated with different municipalities in Mexico, such as the Municipality of Zautla, creating action plans to internationalize the municipalities and participate in international cooperation projects.

-In 2018, strategic alliances were established between municipalities in the Basque Country and Latin America, promoting joint projects for the transfer of knowledge and experiences in municipal practices and inclusive local economic development.
+In 2018 strategic alliances were established between municipalities in the Basque Country and Latin America, promoting joint projects to transfer knowledge and experiences in municipality practices and inclusive local economic development.

-In 2016, a revitalization process was carried out with the Mayors of El Salvador and Guatemala.
-On a visit to Brussels, they were trained on the financing instruments of the European Union, and in a second phase, they visited European municipalities with the same priorities., learned about successful projects and closed collaboration agreements with future partners.
+In 2016, a process of dynamisation was carried out with municipalities from El Salvador and Guatemala.
+During a visit to Brussels, they were trained on European Union financing instruments.
+In a second phase they visited European municipalities with the same priorities, got to know successful projects and closed collaboration agreements with future partners.
 As a result, projects were presented to the European Commission with Latin American and European partners (municipalities, NGOs and universities).